 Using citation chaining you can:

 When writing an article a researcher will read and cite relevant information sources they have identified, such as journal articles, monographs, reports, and conference papers.
 These sources will form the list of references at the end of the article.
 Once published, other researchers will similarly read and cite this article.
 This creates a citation network.
-For an introduction to citation chaining, go to the Selecting information page, under the Locating tab.
+For an introduction to citation chaining, go to the Selecting information page, under the Discover tab.

 In addition to helping you find more useful resources for an assessment task, citation chaining is a useful method of identifying resources for a literature review or systematic review.
 It is also a method of tracking the development of an idea or theory over time, and identifying trends, by looking backwards and forwards at references and citing articles.